keyboardio/Model01-Firmware/README.md

 When the builder tells you to hit Enter to continue, hold down "Prog" in the top left corner of your keyboard and hit Enter.

 ## Customizing the firmware

 You can customize your keyboard's key layout and LED effects by modifying the `Model01-Firmware.ino` file in the `src` directory.
 Model01-Firmware.ino is a computer program written in 'Arduino C'.
 You can find documentation about Arduino C at https://arduino.cc.

-To include external plugins that are not part of the official core, simply add links to theit repositories to the `EXTERNAL_SOURCES` variable in the file `external_sources.txt`.
+To include external plugins that are not part of the official core, simply add links to their repositories to the `EXTERNAL_SOURCES` variable in the file `external_sources.txt`.
 Here is an example of what that might look like:

 ```sh
 EXTERNAL_SOURCES='